 In order to save all objects of the simulation, a ROOTObjectWriter module has to be added with a file_name parameter (without the ".root" suffix) to specify the file location of the created ROOT file in the global output directory.
 The default file name is data, i.e. the file data.root is created in the output directory.
 To replicate the default behaviour the following configuration can be used:

 '''

+The object writer listens to all output data

+[ROOTObjectWriter]

 specify the output file (default file name is used if omitted)

-file name = "data"
+file_name = "data"

 '''